 It's extremely easy to operate and includes a bulletproof steel sealcoat tank with either an aluminum or a cast iron sealcoat pump, 50 feet of hose high quality 3/4" sealer hose, spray gun and all fittings that you need to have a turnkey sealcoating machine.

 It mounts easily in the back of a van, pickup truck or trailer.
 We recommend a floor space area of approximately 6 feet by 4 feet to install it properly.
 So, it’s really up to you as to how you transport it.
-Always remember that if you’re mounting it in an enclosed area, you always want to make sure that the doors or open and ventilating properly.
+Always remember that if you’re mounting it in an enclosed area, you always want to make sure that the doors are open and ventilating properly.

 Whether you're an asphalt maintenance contractor or you're looking at maintaining your own parking lot, the AK130 will definitely get the job done professionally.

 Our goal was to build an affordable sprayer with reliability and performance that you can count on.
 We made it happen.
 It’s all because of valuable feedback and advice from our wonderful customers.
 We soaked in the advice, had an in house engineer spend over 22 months designing and developing it.

-Steel Sealcoating Tank: 130 gallon steel construction with precise welds that have all been leak tested, High quality black paint to protect the steel, 13,000 square feet of coverage with each full tank.
-That's twenty-one 600 square foot driveways (4-car driveways).
+Steel Sealcoating Tank: 130 gallon steel construction with precise welds that have all been leak tested, high quality black paint to protect the steel, 13,000 square feet of coverage with each full tank.
+That's sixteen 600 square foot driveways (4-car driveways).
 You can earn $2,000 to $2,500 on each full tank of asphalt sealcoat

 Optional Cast Iron Pump With Viton Seals: Base model ships with an aluminum pump or upgrade to the cast iron pump.
 Rugged and built to last.
 Pumps at a rate of 225 gallons per-minute.
 The pump will circulate the sealer at fast speeds to keep the sealer mixed in the tank properly.
 Will also spray sealer out of the spray gun at 45psi.

 Sealer Spray Hose: 50-foot rubber hose designed to take the use and abuse of dragging across asphalt surfaces without springing leaks.